-The discharge of sediment from earthworks over an area greater than 3,000m2 shall:
+The discharge of sediment from earthworks over an area greater than 3,000m shall:

-- not exceed a discharge standard of 100g/m3 at the point of discharge where the discharge is to a surface water body, coastal water, stormwater network or to an artificial watercourse, except that when the discharge is to a river with background total suspended solids that exceed 100g/m3, the discharge shall not, after the zone of reasonable mixing, decrease the visual clarity in the receiving water by more than: - (i) 20% in River class 1 and in any river identified as having high macroinvertebrate community health in Schedule F1 (rivers/lakes), or - (ii) 30% in any other river, and - (b) be managed using good management practices in accordance with the Greater Wellington Regional Council Erosion and Sediment Control Guidelines for Land Disturbing Activities in the Wellington Region (2021), to achieve the discharge standard in (a), and

-(c) monitoring of the discharge shall be performed by a suitably qualified person, and the results reported to the Wellington Regional Council.
+- (a) not exceed a discharge standard of 100g/m 170 Nephelometric Turbidity Units (NTU) at the point of discharge where the discharge is to a surface water body, coastal water, or an artificial watercourse (including via a stormwater network) or to an artificial watercourse, except that when the discharge is to: - (i) a river with background total suspended solids that exceed 100g/m, the discharge shall not, after the zone of reasonable mixing, decrease the visual clarity in the receiving water by more than: - (1) 20% in River class 1 and in any river identified as having high macroinvertebrate community health in Schedule F1 (rivers/lakes), or - (2) 30% in any other river, and - (ii) Coastal waters with background total suspended solids that exceed 100g/m3, the discharge shall not result in any conspicuous change in colour or visual clarity, after the zone of reasonable mixing. - (b) be managed using good management practices in accordance with the GWRC Erosion and Sediment Control Guidelines for the Wellington Region (2021), to achieve the discharge standard in (a), and - (c) be monitored by a suitably qualified or trained person, and the results reported to the Wellington Regional Council.

-Policy P.P29: Winter shut down of earthworks

-Earthworks over 3,000m2 in area shall:
+Policy P.P29: Winter shut down of earthworks Earthworks over 3,000m in area shall: